Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-and-VS-Web-Tooling/One-ASP-NET/README.md

 By completing this demo you should have:

- * Created a new Web Forms site using the new One ASP.NET template.
+ * Created a new Web Forms site using the One ASP.NET template.
  * Created a simple model "Person"
  * Scaffolded a new MVC controller for Person
  * Scaffolded a new Web API controller for Person